thebeaoliveira/thebeaoliveira/ebooks/english.md

 # Free ebooks

-I'm co-author of two free ebooks, foccused in IT Infrastructure and Cloud Computing.
+I'm co-author of two free ebooks, focused in IT Infrastructure and Cloud Computing.
-The objecitve in these projects are to help begginers to study through accessible ways, free and written in brazilian portuguese.
+The objective in these projects are to help beginners to study through accessible ways, free and written in brazilian portuguese.

 ## Cloud Computing Guide: Concept, Practice and Learning
 *Portuguese: Guia da Computação em Nuvem: Conceito, Prática e Capacitação*